Aetherinox/obsidian-dataview-snippets/Snippets/Tag Cloud/README.md

 <br />

 #### Exclude Tags
-To filter out specific tags, this is done slightly differently than the other options above.
+To filter out specific tags, this is done slightly different than the other options above.
 You can prevent certain tags from appearing in your cloud by modifying the following property:

 <br />